 Charterers and Owners Embrace Transparency on the Path towards Operational Excellence

-By Taylor March, Sr. Client Executive & Bo Feely, Commercial Strategy
+By Taylor March, Director of Sales & Bo Feely, Commercial Strategy

 Ship owners and charterers: the relationship is often contentious and, at best, a friendly tug-of-war over accounting costs.
 Each party enters into a long-term charter with something to gain, but their respective incentives rarely align.
 Owners time charter their vessels as a way to hedge their books in an uncertain market; while charterers receive assurance that they have secured sufficient tonnage to move their cargo cost-effectively, regardless of spot market volatility.
 But the status quo—from minimal data sharing, to buffered consumption tables, to arbitration and issuance of claims—is costing all parties valuable time and money.
 But the tide is turning.